-- A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - A minimum grade of C must be earned in all program requirements. - Courses within the 28 credit program additional requirements must be completed within three years.
-Student may petition to extend the window beyond the three years. - Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.
+- A minimum of 60 semester credits in courses numbered 1000 or - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - A minimum grade of C must be earned in all program requirements. - Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.

-□ BIOL 1106 Principles of Biology I 4
+Ш BIOL 1106 Principles of Biology I 4

-□ BIOL 1107♦ Principles of Biology II 4
+BIOL 1107 ♦ Principles of Biology II 4

-□ BIOL 2206♦ Animal Biology 4
+Animal Biology

 OR

-Plant Biology 4
+BIOL 2207♦ Plant Biology 4

-Principles of Chemistry I 4
+CHEM 1061♦ Principles of Chemistry I 4

-□ CHEM 1062♦ Principles of Chemistry II 4
+Principles of Chemistry II